Mini-XML 4.0 Programming Manual

 Discussion

-You should call mxmlIndexReset prior to using this function for the first time with a particular set of "element" and "value" strings.
-Passing NULL for both "element" and "value" is equivalent to calling mxmlIndexEnum.
+You should call mxmlIndexReset prior to using this function for the first time with a particular set of element and value strings.
+Passing NULL for both element and value is equivalent to calling mxmlIndexEnum.

-Mini-XML 2.7 mxmlIndexGetCount
+mxmlIndexGetCount

 Get the number of nodes in an index.

-int mxmlIndexGetCount(mxml_index_t *ind);
+size_t mxmlIndexGetCount(mxml_index_t *ind);

 Parameters